-practical point of view, some decreased numerical performance was observed, during initial testing, once the design variables went outside a certain range, especially for certain combinations of values for some variables.
+As indicated in Eq.
+(15), the optimization is constrained with upper and lower bounds on the design variables.
+This is done from a theoretical point of view in order for the final designs to be somewhat realistic with respect to practical constraints related to manufacturing, transportation and installation that are not specifically accounted for in the modeling.
+From a more practical point of view, some decreased numerical performance was observed, during initial testing, once the design variables went outside a certain range, especially for certain combinations of values for some variables.
 For this reason, the upper and lower bounds were set stricter than normal practice would dictate.
-In particular, the lower bounds are for both models set at 70 % of the smallest initial diameter and thickness respectively; the upper bounds are set at 150 % of the largest diameter
+In particular, the lower bounds are for both models set at 70% of the smallest initial diameter and thickness, respectively; the upper bounds are set at 150 % of the largest diameter and thickness, respectively.

-- 5 and thickness respectively.
 We refer to Table 1 for the smallest and largest values for each model.
 While these bounds do not directly correspond to any specific real limits, the restriction is not expected to rule out any design of practical interest.
-As for linear constraints, we will in some cases include an upper limit on the D-t-ratio of 120, consistent with the NORSOK standard (Standards Norway, 2013).
+As for linear constraints, we will in some cases include an upper limit on the D-t ratio of 120, consistent with the NORSOK standard (Standards Norway, 2013).
 In terms of non-linear constraints, we consider limits on the accumulated 20-year fatigue damage and on the maximum bending moment, to be detailed below.
-Fatigue calculations are done as follows: From the displacements - 10 obtained as the solutions to Eq.
-(3), the internal forces and moments S{in} are obtained by multiplication with the element stiffness matrices K^{e} as:
+Fatigue calculations are done as follows.
+From the displacements obtained as the solutions to Eq.
+(3), the internal forces and moments $S{\rm in}$ are obtained by multiplication with the element stiffness matrices Ke as